 After the course is complete, you will be sent an academic transcript and written feedback by the University of York, detailing your grades for each module of the YorkCourse programme.
 If a student fails one module, credit will be given for the remaining modules.
 In the rare event of a failure, the NSC's Board of Examiners will decide whether or not student is given a chance to resubmit their work for a passing grade.

-All of your modules are assessed via essays of 5000 words in length.
-Each of these essays should demonstrate independence of thought and originality.
-You will write drafts of parts of your essay throughout the semester, each of which will be read by the module tutor who will function as an academic supervisor for your research.
+You will write drafts of your essays/dissertations and presentations, each of which will be read by the module tutor who will function as an academic supervisor for your research.
 Your module tutor will provide oral and written feedback on your drafts.

 Further details of the assessment for each module can be found in the individual module descriptions.